 So, how do you build a Sandbox game?

 The Nature of the Sandbox

 Two games that I’ve run that have had great success with Sandbox-style play are The Armitage Files and my Fearful Symmetries DFRPG campaign.
 The type of Sandbox in each campaign is structured differently, and you need to decide up front which kind of structure you’re going to use.
 In The Armitage Files, the Sandbox consists of a set of documents liberally sprinkled with references to people, items, events, and places that are not explained, but sound mysterious and intriguing.
-In Fearful Symmetries, the Sandbox consists of a list of locations, threats, people, and themes.
+In Fearful Symmetries2, the Sandbox consists of a list of locations, threats, people, and themes.

 Really, the type you choose is going to depend on – and determine – what type of campaign you’re playing.
 The default assumption in Cthulhu-based games is that the PCs are investigators seeking out mysteries, so it makes sense for the Sandbox to be constructed of rumours, clues, and hints.
 In DFRPG games, the default assumption is that the game takes place in a given city3 that the characters know fairly well, so it makes sense for the Sandbox to be constructed from people, places, and groups in that city.

 The two approaches are not mutually exclusive, of course.
 In fact, they can’t really be exclusive.
 You need some concrete things in a informational Sandbox to give the characters something to grab hold of in order to kick off an adventure.
 And you need informational things in a geographical Sandbox to let the characters know where the cool stuff is happening.
 But the balance between the two is important to consider.